Contentful Personalization & Analytics

 allowedEventTypes No ['identify', 'screen'] Allow-listed event types permitted when consent is not set

-clientId Yes N/A The Optimization API key
+clientId Yes N/A The Optimization client identifier

 defaults No undefined Set of default state values applied on initialization